HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/plumpkin_bunker_meta.md

 In between the Utility Hallway and the Warehouse is the Generator Room.
 It contains a minor amount of loot, one each of a [Flint Crate](/obstacles/flint_crate), [Grenade Crate](/obstacles/grenade_crate), [Grenade Box](/obstacles/grenade_box), [Box](/obstacles/box), and [Metal Shelf](/obstacles/metal_shelf).
 Additional obstacles include a [Super Barrel](/obstacles/super_barrel), [Barrel](/obstacles/barrel), [Generator](/obstacles/generator), Primary Generator, and [Recorder](/obstacles/recorder).
 The Primary Generator provides power to the bunker, while the Generator is used as backup for auxiliary systems.
 The Generator Room is the site of a secret puzzle.

 <Spoiler spoiler="Generator Room Puzzle Solution">
 First, you must obtain a [Gas Can](/obstacles/gas_can).
-Because the [Port](/buildings/port_meta) does not spawn on the Harvest Map, the only way to obtain one is to use a melee weapon to destroy the [Mini Plumpkin](/obstacles/mini_plumpkin) in the Laboratory, and get lucky and get the Gas Can.
+Because the [Port](/buildings/port) does not spawn on the Harvest Map, the only way to obtain one is to use a melee weapon to destroy the [Baby Plumpkin](/obstacles/baby_plumpkin) in the Laboratory, and get lucky and get the Gas Can.
 Then, take the Gas Can and use it on the Generator.
 This will activate the Recorder and play a secret audio message.

 NOTE: As of v0.20.0 there is currently no lore recording added and it plays static.
 A recording will be added in the future.
 </Spoiler>